 As for color, the best carnation and rose bouquets have similar but slightly different hues.
-Our personal favorite is pastel yellow roses mixed with white carnations.
-Or if you want something a bit more colorful, you could opt for mauve roses combined with lavender carnations.
+For a bouquet perfect for friendship, pair light yellow roses with white carnations.
+Or if you want something a bit more colorful, you could opt for mauve roses and lavender carnations.
 Or just do you and choose whatever carnation-and-rose combo floats your boat!
 Nobody’s stopping ya!

 If you want a luscious carnation bouquet full of volume and color, then chrysanthemums – or mums for short – should be your go-to carnation pairing.

 Why?
 Well, since both carnations and mums are extremely versatile and come in many sizes, shapes, and colors, finding one that matches your preferred tone and style is super-duper easy.
 You can choose from intriguing lime green spider mums or opt for cute orange daisy-like mums.
 No matter what type of chrysanthemum you choose, you can find a carnation to support it!